cunilog/cunilog/using.md

 # Using Cunilog

-This brief introduction assumes that you add the two combined source code files __cunilog_combined.h__ and __cunilog_combined.c__ in folder __src/c/combined__ to your project and compile them as part of it.
-There's no real difference to adding all files separately apart from for the sake of simplicity.
+This brief introduction assumes that you either add the two combined source code files __cunilog_combined.h__ and __cunilog_combined.c__ in folder __src/c/combined__ to your project and compile them as part of it, or that you build libcunilog, link your application to it, and only add __cunilog_combined.h__ to your project.

+Another option would be that you add all files separately but this is a lot more work.

 Include __cunilog_combined.h__ to access Cunilog's interface.
 All necessary constants, enumerations, functions, macros, and structures should be